 It was a lesson in the disparities of life.
 After watching cafeteria staff throw out “an abundance of food” at closing time one evening in 2016, McGill undergrads Sanchit Gupta and Milton Calderon were walking back to their campus residence rooms when they came upon some homeless people trying to collect enough money to eat.

-“On our way home, we saw an abundance of poverty,” said Gupta, who graduated this spring with a major in Anatomy and Cellular Biology and a minor in Entrepreneurship.
+“On our way home, we saw an abundance of poverty,” said Gupta, who graduated last year with a major in Anatomy and Cell Biology and a minor in Entrepreneurship.
 “We were hit with these two realities.
 At one location, you have an abundance of food, and very close by, you have an abundance of food insecurity and of poverty – in downtown Montreal.”

 Out of that seemingly innocuous experience, MealCare was born, a social enterprise Calderon and Gupta co-founded based on the belief that food is a human right and aiming at food sustainability for all on a permanent basis.
 The project is a bridge between two solitudes – donating untouched fresh food that food providers would otherwise throw out, to homeless shelters, where food is a major expense.

 One in eight Canadian families face food insecurity

 After that evening, the pair looked into the statistics and issues around food waste and insecurity more closely.
 They were shocked to learn that in Canada alone, about $31 billion worth of food is wasted annually -- and that one in eight Canadian families face food insecurity or don’t have access to healthy food on a sustainable basis.

 They also found that in poorer socio-economic areas, “food deserts,” or neighbourhoods where junk food outlets are ubiquitous, far outnumber areas with easy access to grocery stores.

 Gupta said that each meal costs a shelter between $3 and $5, “and you can’t buy much in terms of healthy food for that amount.”